 Don’t forget your camera when you visit Cuyahoga Valley National Park: it is home to Everett Covered Bridge, one of the top places for photography in the national parks system.
 You can also stroll by the Ohio and Erie Canal or hike to Brandywine Falls.

 Bait your hook — Chickasaw National Recreation Area is one of the best national parks for fishing in the state of Oklahoma.
 Lake of the Arbuckles has 36 miles of shoreline with protected coves and clear water.
 Or head to the smaller Veterans Lake.
 Its 2.8-mile shoreline has handicapped-accessible trails, a fishing dock and plenty of picnic areas.

 Oregon: Oregon Caves National Monument

-Oregon Caves National Monument is one of the nation’s free national parks, but you’ll have to stay above ground to keep your trip free.
-Explore numerous hiking trails in the park and catch panoramic views of the Siskiyou Mountains.
-Head inside the visitors center to experience interactive exhibits on the caves, mountains and wild inhabitants.
+Oregon Caves National Monument is one of the nation’s free national parks, but you’ll have to stay above ground to keep your trip free as there is a fee to enter any of the caves.
+But you can explore numerous hiking trails in the park and catch panoramic views of the Siskiyou Mountains or head inside the visitors center to experience interactive exhibits on the caves, mountains and wild inhabitants.